 Growing a Greener World® is an award-winning TV show appearing on national Public Television that features organic gardening, green living and farm-to-table food.
 Each episode focuses on compelling and inspirational people making a positive impact on the planet through gardening and shares DIY information that we can all use at home.
-Currently in it’s fifth season, this gardening series covers everything from edible gardening, urban homesteading and hobby farming to seasonal cooking, canning and preserving the harvest.
+Currently in it’s sixth season, this gardening series covers everything from edible gardening, urban homesteading and hobby farming to seasonal cooking, canning and preserving the harvest.